Rigidity of superdense coding: Properties of superdense coding

+\end{enumerate} \end{definition} Item~\ref{p2} says that up to a local unitary operation, the two parties share a maximally entangled state (in addition to other entanglement), and Item~\ref{p3} turns out to be a consequence of this.
+Item~\ref{p4} is equivalent to saying that the encoding of distinct messages~$i \neq j$ are orthogonal to each other.
+The proof of \Cref{lem:nice_form} below may give the reader further intuition into these properties.

-In the following Lemma, we make use of an information-theoretic argument that involves quantities such as von Neumann entropy $\entropy(A)$, conditional entropy $\entropy(A | B)$, and mutual information $\mi(A : B)$.
+In the proof of \Cref{lem:nice_form}, we make use of an information-theoretic argument that involves quantities such as von Neumann entropy $\entropy(A)$, conditional entropy $\entropy(A | B)$, and mutual information $\mi(A : B)$.
 For a comprehensive reference on these quantities and their basic properties, we recommend Wilde's textbook~\cite{wilde2013quantum}.
-We find it an interesting question of whether \Cref{lem:nice_form} can be proved \emph{without} making use of these information-theoretic quantities.
+It is an interesting question whether \Cref{lem:nice_form} can be proved \emph{without} making use of these information-theoretic quantities.

-We emphasize that \Cref{lem:nice_form} below holds also for $d$-dimensional protocols for~$d > 2$ as well; the proof extends in a straightforward fashion.

-\begin{lemma} All superdense coding protocols $(\tau,(U_i))$ are locally equivalent to a superdense coding protocol $(\tau',(U_i'))$ that has a nice form. \end{lemma} \begin{proof} We define a unitary operator $V$ acting on $\Hilb_{A'}$ and unitary operators $(C_i)_{i \in [4]}$ acting on $\Hilb_{A'}$ such that, letting $\tau' \eqdef (V \otimes \id) \tau (V \otimes \id)^*$ and $U_i' \eqdef (C_i \otimes \id) U_i V^*$, the pair $(\tau',(U_i'))$ is a superdense coding protocol and has a nice form.
+\begin{lemma} All superdense coding protocols $(\tau,(U_i))$ are locally equivalent to a superdense coding protocol $(\tau',(U_i'))$ that has a nice form. \end{lemma} \begin{proof} We define a unitary operator $V$ acting on $\Hilb_{A'}$ and unitary operators $(C_i : i \in [d^2])$ acting on $\Hilb_{A'}$ such that, letting $\tau' \eqdef (V \otimes \id) \tau (V \otimes \id)^*$ and $U_i' \eqdef (C_i \otimes \id) U_i V^*$, the pair $(\tau',(U_i'))$ is a superdense coding protocol and has a nice form.

 Let $V \eqdef U_1$ and let $C_1 \eqdef \Id$.
 This already yields Item 1 of \Cref{def:nice-form}.

 Let $\ket{\tau}^{AB R}$ be a purification of $\tau$ where $\Hilb_R$ is a reference system of dimension $\dim(\Hilb_{A} \otimes \Hilb_{B})$.
 Consider the cq-state